AzethMeron/DiscordBot/README.md

 - Automated translation by using emojis, to any language supported by google translate.
 - Automated searching for pictures, and posting them on given channel.
 - Easily scaleable hate speech scanner including own implementation of Hate Speech scanner, using Bag-of-Words model
-- Automated warnings and reports management (doesnt support reports-by-users yet)
+- Automated warnings and reports management
 - Levels like in MEE6
+- Reaction Roles

 ---
 # TO-DO